PiwikPRO/PPMS-PublicDocs/data_collection/mobile/Piwik_PRO_SDK_for_iOS.md

 * A value (required) – this String defines the value of a specific custom dimension such as "English".
 Limited to 200 characters.

 Assigning a value to an already used index will overwrite the previously assigned value.
+Note that the custom dimensions data is not sent by itself, but only with other tracking events.

+Custom dimensions first have to be defined on the server in your web panel.
+More details about custom dimensions can be found in the [documentation](https://help.piwik.pro/analytics/custom-dimensions/):

 ### Tracking profile attributes
 *Requires Audience Manager*